eddie-energy/eddie/aiida/docs/1-running/data-need.md

 This acknowledgement message serves as a confirmation that the data has been received and processed correctly, and can be used to ensure reliable communication between AIIDA and EPs.

 The acknowledgement is available in the outbound connector being used.

+## Transmission Control

+If the `allowTransmissionControl` field is set to `true`, the EP may remotely control transmission for the permission by sending permission commands.
+Two commands are accepted:

+- `SET_TRANSMISSION_ENABLED` - enables or disables transmission.
+- `UPDATE_SCHEDULE` - adjusts the transmission schedule (capped at the data-need frequency).

+If the field is `false` (the default), these commands are rejected.
+The `TERMINATE` command is always accepted, regardless of this flag.

 For more details, see: